|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Justin Taylan 2000

-Occupied by the Japanese Army on December 18, 1942.
-Four ships landed unopposed between 8pm and 2am and unloaded about 2,000 troops and supplies onto the beach at Wewak to Wirui.
+On December 18, 1942 occupied by the Japanese Army when four ships landed unopposed between 8pm and 2am and unloaded about 2,000 personnel and supplies onto the beach at Wewak to Wirui.

 During May 1945, liberated by the Australian Army and discovered in a Japanese cemetery on Mission Point five graves with the names and dates: #1 Tierney, #2 Feehan, #3 Power, #4 Name Illegible, #5 Sheroden.
 All had a date of death listed as "Nov 1942" The date of death was deemed to be in error.
 After being exhumed and transported to the American Cemetery at Finschafen.
-Two of these graves proved to be Elliot and Bower crew members from B-24D "Miss Carriage" 41-24207.
+Two of these graves (graves #3 and #5) proved to be Elliot and Bower crew aboard B-24D "Miss Carriage" 41-24207.